StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ## :fontawesome-brands-java: Java Virtual Machine

-!!!
-Danger "Important Note:"
+!!! danger "Java support"
-    - For security and long-term support, it is mandatory to use [**Amazon Corretto**](https://aws.amazon.com/corretto/) builds, which are OpenJDK builds provided and maintained by Amazon.
+    - For security and long-term support, you must use [**Amazon Corretto**](https://aws.amazon.com/corretto/), which provides OpenJDK builds maintained by Amazon.
     - Java version 8 is no longer supported.

 === "DEB"